Galarius/gann-square/README.md

 ```

-So when you specify -5 for 'l' flag and 5 for 'r' flag, that will cut the center square with size: 11x11.
+So when you specify `-r "-5;-5;5;5"`, that will cut the center square with size: 11x11.

 ### Example